shibatch/nofreelunch/README.md

 organization that can be trusted to some extent.
 There is no guarantee that fair decisions will be made in such services, but if trained experts are consulted, better results can be expected than relying on novice maintainers.
-And to hire such experts, funds need to be raised.
+It is also expected that the criteria for judgment will become relatively uniform.
+To hire such an expert, however, funds need to be raised.

 ### Criteria for identifying violations are not clearly stated

-There is no guarantee that the maintainers will side with the victimized party.
+For consulters, it is important to note that the maintainers should not be trusted unconditionally and there is no guarantee that the maintainers will side with the consulter.
 If some rules contain penal provisions with ambiguous criteria for violation, such provisions can be arbitrarily administered by decision makers simply to impose private penalties on members they don't like.
 And that is often a reality.
 To avoid arbitrary enforcement of rules, the criteria for violation need to be objective.

+Maintainers may want to make the rules that allow the maintainers to make arbitrary decisions to allow for flexible operations in unpredictable situations.
+Unfortunately, such rules and their operation are in fact quite common outside of the Internet.
+However, if the maintainers have no intention to make an objective decision from the beginning, then everything will ultimately be determined by the likes and dislikes of the maintainers.
+Members other than the maintainers have no choice but to trust that the mainteners will make a fair decision, and there is no difference between having rules and not having rules.

 ### The only thing maintainers can do is to ban violators, which is not much of a deterrent to violations

-Even if the code of conduct can restrict some actions of members, it is only on the web pages related to the project.
-The mere maintainers of an OSS project do not have the authority to tell project participants what to or not to say on social networking sites unrelated to the project.

 If the violator participates in a project using pseudonyms, it is easy for the violator to return to the project pretending to be a new